 The Company’s headquarters are located at Milan Linate Airport in Segrate (Milan).

-The Company and its subsidiaries (jointly the “Group” or the “SEA Group”) manages Milan Malpensa Airport and Milan Linate Airport under the 2001 Agreement signed between SEA and ENAC with a forty year duration (renewing the previous agreement of May 7, 1962).
+The Company and its subsidiaries (jointly the “Group” or the “SEA Group”) manage Milan Malpensa Airport and Milan Linate Airport under the 2001 Agreement signed between SEA and ENAC with a forty-year duration (renewing the previous agreement of May 7, 1962).

 The SEA Group, through the company SEA Energia, produces electric and thermal energy both to serve the requirements of its airports and for sale on the external market.

-Consequently, in 2016 handling activities only refer to general aviation handling activities connected with operations of the associate Signature Flight Support Italy Srl (previously Prime AviationServices SpA, held indirectly by SEA for 39.34%) and the associate Malpensa Logistica Europa SpA (held for 25%) which thus operate outside of the commercial aviation handling business.
+Consequently, in 2016 and 2017 the Handling business only concerned the general aviation handling of the associated company Signature Flight Support Italy Srl (held indirectly 39.96% by SEA) and of the associated company Malpensa Logistica Europa SpA (held 25%), which operates outside of the commercial aviation handling business.

-Lastly, it should be noted that the Group holds the following investments in associates measured under the equity method: (i) Dufrital (40% holding) which manages and supplies retail activities in other Italian airports, including Bergamo, Genoa and Verona; (ii) Malpensa Logistica Europa (in which SEA held 25% of the share capital at December 31, 2016) undertakes integrated logistics activities; (iii) SEA Services (40% of the share capital at December 31, 2016) which operates in the catering sector for the Milan airports and (iv) Disma (18.75% of the share capital) which manages a plant for the storage and distribution of aviation fuel at Milan Malpensa Airport.
+The Group also holds the following investments in associates and measured under the equity method: (i) Dufrital (held 40%) which undertakes commercial activities at other Italian airports, including Bergamo, Florence, Genoa and Verona; (ii) Malpensa Logistica Europa (held 25%) which undertakes integrated logistics activities; (iii) SEA Services (held 40%) which operates in the catering sector for the Milan airports and (iv) Disma (held 18.75%) which manages a plant for the storage and distribution of aviation fuel at Milan Malpensa Airport.

-The activities carried out by the SEA Group, previously outlined above are therefore structured into the following major areas, with the Group sourcing revenues from each as follows:
+The activities carried out by the SEA Group, as outlined above, are therefore structured into the business units Commercial Aviation, General Aviation and Energy, with the Group sourcing revenues as illustrated in paragraph 7 “Operating segments”.